nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 •	Todo task which has no specific due date and just serves as a reminder for your day to day matters.

-•	Deadline tasks which has a specific due date and the program has a count down feature to monitor them.
+•	Deadline tasks which has a specific due date and the application has a count down feature to monitor them.

 The following 2 sub-sections will provide you with the guide on how to add a task to the calendar list.